Hollywood Sign: In popular culture

 An episode of The Optimist, filmed in 1982, featured a swordfight shot in and around the sign.

 In films and television shows, the Hollywood Sign is often used as an establishing shot for Los Angeles and Hollywood.
 The sign is also shown getting damaged or destroyed from the events of a particular scene; period pieces may show just the "LAND" portion of the original sign being destroyed.
 It is an example of national landmarks being destroyed, a common feature seen in many disaster movies to increase the drama and tension.
 It is frequently a shorthand device to indicate the destruction of all of Los Angeles or the state of California.
-The sign has been depicted getting destroyed in the movies Earthquake (1974), Superman (1978), The Rocketeer (1991), Demolition Man (1993), Independence Day (1996), The Day After Tomorrow (2004), 10.5 (2004), Terminator Salvation (2009), Sharknado (2013), San Andreas (2015), Despicable Me 3 (2017) and numerous other films.
+The sign has been depicted getting destroyed in the movies Earthquake (1974), Superman (1978), The Rocketeer (1991), Demolition Man (1993), Independence Day (1996), The Day After Tomorrow (2004), 10.5 (2004), Logorama and Terminator Salvation (both 2009), Sharknado (2013), San Andreas (2015), Despicable Me 3 (2017) and numerous other films.

 The sign is depicted in the Netflix animated television show BoJack Horseman.
 During the middle of season 1, the "D" in the Hollywood sign is stolen.
 No attempt is made to replace it, and the neighborhood is referred to as "Hollywoo" for the remainder of the show, until its finale when it is accidentally renamed to "Hollywoob".

 The December 2013 issue of National Geographic features Steve Winter's photograph of P-22 in front of the Hollywood Sign.

+In 2017, the architectural research initiative Arch Out Loud held an international ideas competition titled "The Last House on Mulholland," inviting designs for a hypothetical house on a vacant parcel on Mulholland Highway directly below the sign.
+Conceived as a "design charette," it drew roughly 500 entries from designers worldwide; the winning entry, "Ambivalent House," was designed by the Los Angeles firm Hirsuta.

+In January 2026, a crew for the underwear brand Syrn, including actress and brand founder Sydney Sweeney, draped lingerie over the sign without a permit.
+The Hollywood Chamber of Commerce stated the stunt was unauthorized and investigated the incident.